EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance

 \subsection{Quantitative Evaluation}

-In \Cref{tab:main_re10k_mira}, we compare \methodname{} and recent SOTA camera control methods (CameraCtrl, AC3D, ViewCrafter) on RealEstate10K (RE10K) and MiraData (MIRA). \methodname{} achieves comparable quality scores to those of prior approaches across both the RE10K and MIRA benchmarks. \methodname{} attains the highest total score on both datasets ($82.63$ on RE10K and $82.89$ on MIRA), suggesting strong subject/background consistency, smooth motion, and reduced temporal flicker.
-Furthermore, our method significantly outperforms existing baselines in Camera Score, achieving the lowest rotation and transition errors as well as CamMC.
-This demonstrates superior fidelity in controlling camera trajectories, along with the best robustness across different seeds, as reflected by the lowest standard deviations.
-These results highlight \methodname{}'s ability to ensure both high-quality video generation and precise camera control.
-Notably, as shown in~\Cref{efficiency}, \methodname{} achieves better performance while using less than 10\% of the training data and at most 5\% of the training steps required by baseline methods.
+\textbf{Performance.} In \cref{tab:main_re10k_mira}, we compare \methodname{} and recent SOTA I2V camera control methods on RE10K and MIRA. \methodname{} achieves comparable quality scores to those of prior approaches across both the RE10K and MIRA benchmarks. \methodname{} attains the highest total score on both datasets, suggesting strong subject/background consistency, smooth motion, and reduced temporal flicker.
+Furthermore, our method significantly outperforms existing baselines in all three camera score metrics.
+This demonstrates superior fidelity in controlling camera motions with the best robustness across seeds, as reflected by the lowest standard deviations.

 For V2V camera control, results on Kubric-4D (\cref{tab:gcd_kubric}) show that our method, although only trained on I2V data, is comparable with strong baselines specifically trained for this task such as GCD and TrajCrafter, demonstrating its strong zero-shot generalization ability.

 \textbf{Efficiency.} In \cref{fig:efficency_error} and Appendix \cref{tab:efficiency}, we present a comparison of training efficiency for I2V and V2V. \methodname{} requires over an order of magnitude fewer training data and substantially lower training cost, while also using significantly fewer parameters, requiring only 15 GPU hours to train.
 Importantly, quantitative results show that our method achieves comparable or even superior performance, showing that accurate and robust camera control capability can be achieved without relying on heavy data or computation.